 These lemon possets look fancy but are incredibly simple: just heavy cream, sugar, and fresh lemon, plus 20 minutes of prep and a hands-off chill in the fridge.
 The mixture sets into a smooth, pudding-like dessert.
-Serving them in lemon cups makes each portion feel special - whether you're hosting Easter brunch, a spring dinner party, or a casual Memorial Day cookout where you want a no-bake, grab-and-go dessert that practically makes itself.
+Serving them in lemon cups makes each portion feel special - whether you're hosting Easter brunch, a spring dinner party, or a casual cookout where you want a no-bake, grab-and-go dessert that practically makes itself.

 If you love bright, citrusy desserts that don't ask for much effort, these lemon possets fit right in with other easy lemon recipes like my 2 Ingredient Lemon Bars and No Bake Lemon Pudding Pie, but they feel a little more elegant for Easter or brunch.